 Cutting Board Storage

-To store cutting boards, mount a rack on a cabinet door (Check out these other inside-cabinet door storage ideas, too).
+To store cutting boards, mount a rack on a cabinet door.
 Use a sheet of 1/4-in.-thick acrylic plastic; plywood would also work.
 You can cut acrylic with a table saw or circular saw as long as you cut slowly.
 Knock off the sharp edges with sandpaper.
 Round the lower corners with a belt sander.
 For spacers, use No. 14-8 crimp sleeves (in the electrical aisle at home centers), or any type of tube or even blocks of wood would work.

 Instant Knife Rack